vkirilenko/datasciencecoursera/Getting_Cleaning_Data/README.md

   Also script sorts data in a file in ascending order.
 + Creates a second tidy data set with the average of each variable for each activity and each subject.
-+ Writing new tidy data set into file.
++ Writes new tidy data set into file.